sanjivsoni/data_helper/README.md

                       filter_column='age',
                       features=features)

-# Plots a histogram for a feature
+# Plots a histogram for a feature with std and mean in title
 df.plot_hist(df = data['feature'],
              bins = 20,
              title = 'Distribution of Feature',